xiaopc/Fyoung-Keygen/README.md

 ### Other routers based on Linux (including ASUS/Padavan)

-Your router firmware may not run `pppd` by shell, so it can not easily configure by changing a script.
+Your router firmware may not run `pppd` by shell, so it can't be configured easily by changing a script.

 However, `pppd` can load a `*.so` plugin.
 The problem would be solved if we provide a plugin-based version.